 The offered steel breastplate was used without the back plate.
 The original artefact armor was made in Milan in the end of the XIV century.
 Now it is preserved in Churburg castle museum.

 It is equipped with the V-shaped stop rib, also called “lisiere d’arret”.
 Straps are made of durable leather and fasten on the back.
 Neck, armpits and bottom edge are finished by the rolling trim which was typically used for all body armors of this style.
 Optionally Steel breastplate can be crafted from tempered steel, stainless steel or titanium.
+Steel breastplate makes a good set with Arms Churburg and Bascinet of Charles VI.
+If you would like to order gambeson as on the photo: Gambeson French Tricolor

 Please notice, that measurements should be with padding/gambeson.